The 15 Pickleball Tips for Intermediate Players You Need to Know

 Your serve and return of serve should ALWAYS be deep

-When you hit a deep serve, your opponents have less time to react and fewer options for returning the ball.
-Additionally, a deep return of serve gives you better control of the point and helps set up your next shot.
+When you hit a deep serve, your opponents players have less time to react and fewer options for returning the ball.
+Additionally, a deep return of serve gives you players better control of the point and helps set up your next shot.

-Improve your Footwork
+Pickleball Tips Improve your Footwork

 Improve your Pickleball footwork as much as possible.
 Pickleball is a fast-paced game that requires agility and quickness, so it’s important to stay on the balls of your feet and be ready to move in any direction.